Misophonia: When Life's Noises Drive You Mad

 "That's my first memory ever," Rapp says.

-Over the years, "everybody was pretty confused but on the inside I felt like I was going insane," she says.
+Over the years, "everybody was pretty confused, but on the inside I felt like I was going insane," she says.

-It wasn't until middle school when she found a name for it.
+It wasn't until middle school that she found a name for it.
 Her mom, Kathy Rapp, had been searching for years for help.
-Then she found an article on the web about a condition known as misophonia.
+Then she found an article on the Web about a condition known as misophonia.

 "And I read it and I said, 'This is what I have.
 This is it,' " says Ellie Rapp.